openframeworks/ofBook/chapters/animation/chapter.md

 ### Variables

 The second point to make about animation is that it requires variables.
 A variable is a placeholder for a value, which means that you can put the value in and you can also get the value out.
-Variables are essential for animation since they "hold" value from frame to frame–e.g., if you put a value into a variable in the setup function or update function, you can also get it out from memory in the draw function.
+Variables are essential for animation since they "hold" value from frame to frame – e.g., if you put a value into a variable in the setup function or update function, you can also get it out from memory in the draw function.
 Take this example:

 **[note: simple animation example here]**